PingAM 7.5.1

 Example

-This example journey highlights the use of the Identity Assertion node to authenticate internal accesses.
+The following worked example describes how to use the Identity Assertion node to authenticate internal access.

 identity assertion node am